Denver Personal Injury Attorney

 There are many different types of negligence when it comes to operating a motor vehicle.
 Any of these can result in a serious collision that leaves one or more persons seriously injured:

 - Aggressive Driving: Tailgating and speeding are the most common here.
 When someone is following too closely behind, their ability to stop becomes nonexistent.
 The result is that you get rear-ended.
 Speeding drivers can cause a deadly accident.
 Failure to obey speed limits puts all other drivers on the road at risk.
-Limits are put into place because vehicles traveling well above them are likely to be in less control.
+Limits are in place because vehicles traveling well above them are likely to be in less control.

 - Distracted Driving: Texting while driving is an extremely dangerous recent trend.
 Sending a message while driving takes away all capacity to lawfully operate your vehicle.
 Not only does it put you at risk, but it can hurt those around you.
 Other forms may include talking on your phone, eating, and performing other tasks unrelated to driving.